 DDTM vs. DDFL

 DDTM (Innovator Equity Dual Directional 10 Buffer ETF - March) and DDFL (Innovator Equity Dual Directional 15 Buffer ETF - July) are both Defined Outcome funds from Innovator.
 DDTM is passively managed, while DDFL is actively managed.
-Their correlation of 0.81 suggests significant overlap in exposure.
+A 0.76 correlation means they provide meaningful diversification when combined.
 Both charge a 0.79% expense ratio.

 Performance